Chris Paredes ParadigmLast changed 4/14 12:53A PDT

 I default to competing interpretations, but reasonability can be compelling to me if properly contextualized.
 I am generally receptive to arguments like "The aff interp only imposes a reasonable additional research burden of two more cases."
 I am generally not receptive to arguments like "They have case specific literature, proves we are reasonably predictable."

 I believe that many resolutions are sufficiently aff-biased that preserving topicality as a viable negative strategy is important even against affs that are topical in a truth sense.
-I feel this topic is sufficiently large that T-Subs is one of the few filters available and I will pull the trigger on it.
+I feel that this topic is sufficiently large that T-Subs is one of the few filters available and I will pull the trigger on it, especially when breaking new.

 Fx/Xtra Topicality: Don't be afraid to go for Fx/Xtra with me in the back, but you need to independently impact them or connect them as internal links to your original violation and standards.